 Dr. Patel also has an interest in supportive oncology and management of venous thromboembolism in cancer patients.
 Dr. Patel serves as co-investigator on phase I trials and directs blood collection for clinical trials across the cancer center.
 Dr. Patel serves as a medical liaison for the Department of Clinical Trials and as a Clinical Pharmacist Practitioner in the Department of Supportive Oncology.

-Dr. Patel has published approximately 100 articles, editorials, book chapters and abstracts on the topics of pharmacogenomics, pharmacology and pharmaceutical sciences.
+Dr. Patel has published over 130 articles, editorials, book chapters and abstracts on the topics of pharmacogenomics, pharmacology and pharmaceutical sciences.
 He provides guest lectures on pharmacogenomics to Schools of Pharmacy across North Carolina and is the pharmacology Editor for HemOnc Today and Deputy Associate Editor for the Journal of Supportive Care in Cancer.